edneedham/x2y/README.md

 > x2y -y yaml config.json
 ```
 When a single file is specified, the option for the input format is no longer
-necessary as it can be taken from the input file.
+necessary as it is taken from the input file.

 ## Supported file formats